 - Trusts can protect assets now and transfer them at the appropriate time.

 - Life insurance trusts are used to avoid U.S. estate taxes on life insurance proceeds.

 - Succession planning deals with the orderly sale or transition of a family business to identified successors (or types of successors), whether they be family members or unrelated third parties.

-- Family limited partnerships (FLP) help protect business and investment assets from third party creditors, can provide for a substantial U.S. transfer tax reduction at death or during life, can protect family assets from failed marriages, and simplify family gifting of diverse assets.
+- Family limited partnerships (FLP) help protect business and investment assets from third-party creditors, can provide for a substantial U.S. transfer tax reduction at death or during life, can protect family assets from failed marriages, and can simplify family gifting of diverse assets.

 At our law firm, our clients receive the personal attention and prompt service of a lawyer who has substantial experience and expertise in estate planning and tax law matters.
 Contact our office by email or by calling 713-888-0700.